Layering Light: Finding the right balance

 main lighting categories for interior decoration

-Ambient lighting is one of the most important elements in achieving the perfect balance of interior lighting.
-It set the tone for the space and will have a big impact on the way we feel.
-Pendant lamps and ceiling fixtures may not offer enough ambient light and should be supplemented with other sources like wall lamps or sconces, floor lamps, and table lamps that can provide more localized ambient light to certain areas.
+Ambient lighting is one of the most crucial elements in achieving the perfect balance of interior lighting.
+It sets the tone for the space and greatly influences our overall mood.
+While pendant lamps and ceiling fixtures may not provide sufficient ambient light, they can be complemented with other sources such as wall lamps or sconces, floor lamps, and table lamps.
+These additional lighting options can offer more localized ambient light to specific areas.

-Placing your lighting at different heights and using more lamps in the same room, can create an interesting play between light and shadows transforming the room into a more pleasant atmosphere.
-Furthermore, don't forget about accent light.
+By placing your lighting at different heights and using multiple lamps in the same room, you can create an interesting play of light and shadows, transforming the space into a more pleasant atmosphere.
+Additionally, don't forget about accent lighting.
 Enhance artwork or other objects in your home with spotlights.

-Keep in mind that one source of lighting can be also used for all three kinds of light providing even greater flexibility in your lighting design.
-For example, floor lamps or wall lamps can provide ambient light, task lighting for reading, or accent light if positioned under a particular architectural feature
+Keep in mind that one source of lighting can be used for all three types of light, providing even greater flexibility in your lighting design.
+For example, floor lamps or wall lamps can provide ambient light, task lighting for reading, or accent light if positioned under a particular architectural feature.

 MOOD SETTING

-It also is vital to have a way to control the brightness of the light.
-Dimmers on overhead lights are helpful for this, as well as multiple light sources that can be turned on and off as needed.
+It is also vital to have a means of controlling the brightness of the light.
+Dimmers on overhead lights are helpful for this purpose, as well as multiple light sources that can be turned on and off as needed.

-When planning the atmosphere you want to create keep in consideration that the colors and materials of the floor, walls, and ceiling will influence the lighting as well.
-The combination of the type of lighting with the color and materials of the space can transform the room.
-For example, uplights along the wall in a room with white walls and ceiling will make the space appear to be higher creating a more spacious place.
-Darker color tones walls and light sources with a warmer light will create a more intimate and cozy feeling.
+When planning the desired atmosphere, it is important to consider that the colors and materials of the floor, walls, and ceiling will also impact the lighting.
+The combination of lighting type with the color and materials of the space has the power to transform the room.
+For instance, placing uplights along the wall in a room with white walls and ceiling will create the illusion of a higher space, making it feel more spacious.
+On the other hand, using warmer light sources with darker colored walls will create a more intimate and cozy ambiance.

 NATURAL LIGHT

-Consider the direction that your room is located in, this will have an impact on how natural light will enter your space.
-Analyze and observe how the natural light in your home alters throughout the day.
-There may be corners of your home that need additional lighting during the day and artificial lighting will add brightness to those spaces.
+Consider the direction in which your room is located and analyze and observe how natural light changes throughout the day in your home.
+There may be corners that require additional lighting during the day, and artificial lighting can help brighten those areas.

 Lighting Guide